MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tp-macos.md

 >
 >

--   The feature state must be “enabled”.
-Contact us with your Org_ID, if it still reports as “disabled” even after an hour after the installation.
+-   The feature state must be "enabled".
+Contact us with your Org_ID, if it still reports as "disabled" even after an hour after the installation.

--   The mode must be “block” (or “audit”).
-If it is not, then you haven’t set the tamper protection mode either via “mdatp config” or via MDM.
+-   The mode must be "block" (or "audit").
+If it is not, then you haven’t set the tamper protection mode either via "mdatp config" or via MDM.